azeam/RITB/README.md

-# RITW
+# RiTW
-Re-Inventing The Wheel - A blog CMS that does nothing new
+Reinventing The Wheel - A blog CMS that does nothing new